Lowest common ancestor in a binary Tree

 Recursively call the

-function for the left subtree of the current node and assign the result to a variablel
+recfunction for the left subtree of the current node and assign the result to a variablel. -

 Recursively call the

-function for the right subtree of the current node and assign the result to a variabler
+recfunction for the right subtree of the current node and assign the result to a variabler. -

 Check if both

-are found on different subtrees of the current node, and the current noderoot
+landrare not null.
+If so, it means thatpandqare found on different subtrees of the current node, and the current noderootis their lowest common ancestor.
+Return the current noderoot. -

 If

-are on the right subtree (or not present in the tree).
-Returnr
+lis null, it means that bothpandqare on the right subtree (or not present in the tree).
+Returnr. -

 If none of the above conditions are met, it means that both

-are on the left subtree (or not present in the tree).
-Returnl
+pandqare on the left subtree (or not present in the tree).
+Returnl. -

 Define a function